 East Alligator River – Gateway to Arnhem Land

 The East Alligator River is the gateway to Arnhem Land.
+One needs to take a boat ride from Australia mainland (Kakadu National Park) to Arnhem Land.
 The land is one of the last untouched wilderness area in Australia.
-It is in the northeast corner of Northern Territory (NT).
-To visit this land, one needs special permits.
-The permits have to be applied through Northern Land Council.
+To visit Arnhem Land, one needs special permits.
+The permits have to be applied through Northern Land Council or Dhimurru Aboriginal Corporation.

 Who lives in Arnhem Land?

 Yolngu people live in Arnhem Land and are the traditional owners of the land.
 They are the indigenous Australian people.
 According to Wikipedia, in Yolnu languages, ‘Yolngu’ mean ‘people’.
 It is said that these people have taken care of the land for more than 40,000 years.

 Arnhem Land is owned by the aboriginal people under the Commonwealth laws.